popsUlfr/angular-jwt/README.md

   $httpProvider.interceptors.push('jwtInterceptor');
 }).controller('Controller', function Controller($http) {
-  // If localStorage contains the id_token it will be sent in the request
-  // url will contain access_token=[yourToken]
+   //This header will be replaced by jwtInterceptor's tokenGetter
    $http({
     url: '/hola',
     method: 'GET',
     headers: {
-    //This header will be replaced by jwtInterceptor's tokenGetter
       Authorization: 'i_will_be_replaced'
     }
   });